-Lockers are available for \$5.00.
+Lockers are available for \$10.00.
 The student is responsible for the contents in his/her locker.
 The sharing of lockers is prohibited.
 Students are responsible for securing and remembering their locker combination.
 Students may retrieve their combination in the discipline office.
+Lockers are subject to search provided reasonable suspicion exists.